Everything Apple announced at WWDC 2019

 The iPad, meanwhile, is getting its own upgrades, along with a new name to distinguish it from the iPhone’s small-screen software.

 Many of those improvements have to do with multitasking.
-While viewing an app in “Slide Over” view on top of another, users will be able to swipe between recent apps and swipe up to fan those app cards out across the entire display. iPadOS will also support running multiple instances of a single app side-by-side, so you can compare Word documents, notes, or emails in separate windows.
+While viewing an app in “Slide Over” view on top of another, users will be able to swipe between recent apps and swipe up to fan those app cards out across the entire display. iPadOS will also support running multiple instances of a single app side by side, so you can compare Word documents, notes, or emails in separate windows.

 The Files app is getting some PC-like enhancements as well, including support for USB drives, cameras, shared iCloud folders, and file servers.
 And for editing text, Apple’s adding new three-finger gestures to copy, paste, and undo.